dotnet/docs-maui/docs/data-cloud/rest.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

-Web service APIs that adhere to REST are called RESTful APIs, and are defined using:
+Web service APIs that adhere to REST are defined using:

 - A base URI.
 - HTTP methods, such as GET, POST, PUT, PATCH, or DELETE.
 - A media type for the data, such as JavaScript Object Notation (JSON).

-RESTful web services typically use JSON messages to return data to the client.
+REST-based web services typically use JSON messages to return data to the client.
 JSON is a text-based data-interchange format that produces compact payloads, which results in reduced bandwidth requirements when sending data.
 The simplicity of REST has helped make it the primary method for accessing web services in mobile apps.

 ## Web service operations